1984 Summer Olympics opening ceremony: Officials and guests

 Seated in the press box were President of the United States Ronald Reagan and First Lady of the United States Nancy Reagan.
 International guests included President of the International Olympic Committee Juan Antonio Samaranch, Grand Duke Jean of Luxembourg and the Prince of Wales (now Charles III).
-Various celebrities were in attendance, including Linda Evans, Bob Hope, Steven Spielberg, Gene Kelly and Brooke Shields.
+Various celebrities were in attendance, including Linda Evans, Burt Lancaster, Bob Hope, Steven Spielberg, Gene Kelly and Brooke Shields.

 Proceedings

 Countdown

 A countdown clock at the screen from 60 to 1 was used in Los Angeles Memorial Coliseum to announce the commencement of the ceremony.
-Roman Catholic church bells and largest cannons rang all around the city to announce the start of 1984 Los Angeles Summer Olympic Games.
+Citywide church bells and large cannons rang throughout the city to announce the start of 1984 Los Angeles Summer Olympic Games.

 Welcome

-The official ceremony started with the first segment, "Welcome", a song written by Marvin Hamlisch and Dean Pitchford.
+The official ceremony started with the first segment, "Welcome", a special song written by Marvin Hamlisch and Dean Pitchford.
 Over 1,000 volunteers held large, five-foot balloons, each with a ribbon banner attached with the word "Welcome" written in over 100 languages.
 Bill Suitor flew from the peristyle to the track on the south end via a Bell Aerosystems rocket pack (also known as a jet pack).
 The performers formed the word "Welcome" on the field, skywriters typed the word "Welcome" in the sky and various volunteers passed out flowers in the aisles to the crowd.

-After the song, the balloons were released into the air and dignitaries were introduced, namely IOC president Samaranch and President Reagan.
+When the song ended, the balloons were released into the air and dignitaries were introduced, namely IOC president Samaranch and President Reagan.
 "Hail to the Chief" was played to introduce President Reagan, followed by the U.S. national anthem and "Fanfare for the Common Man" by Aaron Copland.